onedata/onedata-documentation/templates/admin-guide/onezone/configuration/rest-api.md

 ## Example request

-Let's assume, that your Onezone is located at `my.zone.domain.org` and your access token is available under `TOKEN` environment variable.
+Let's assume that your Onezone is located at `my.zone.domain.org` and your access token is available under `TOKEN` environment variable.
 You can create a new Onezone user account using cURL command: